wnet-ieg-2/pbs-media-manager/README.md

-# pbs-media-manager-wordpress
-PBS Media Manager for WordPress
+#PBS Media Manager for WordPress

 This plugin provides the basic functionality for including the PBS Media Manager API Client into WordPress.